Kaltsoon/sequelize-cursor-pagination/README.md

 The `paginate` method has the following options:

-- `paginationField`: The field used for ordering.
-The default value is the `primaryKeyField` option value
-- `desc`: A boolean that indicates whether to sort in descending order.
-The default value is `false` (which means that the sort order is ascending)
 - `after`: The cursor that indicates after which edge the next set of edges should be fetched
 - `limit`: The maximum number of edges returned